Darcie Little Badger: Writing career

-Short fiction and Apache influence
+Short fiction

 Little Badger's short fiction has appeared in a range of publications, including Strange Horizons, Fantasy Magazine, Mythic Delirium, and The Dark Magazine, among others.

-Notably, Little Badger enriches her short stories with Apache history and lore.
-For example, two Apache sisters reunite in "Whalebone Parrot" (The Dark Magazine, 2017), a Victorian horror story set in the late 19th century on an island in the Atlantic.
-During the conflict between their tribe and the U.S. Army, the women were orphaned and grew up together in a residential "Indian school".
-Thus, as Little Badger notes, her story is rooted in Lipan Apache history, a history that "few remember".
-Similarly, in "Owl vs. the Neighborhood Watch" (Strange Horizons, 2017), she revives Native legend when she places Owl, a shapeshifting supernatural harbinger of evil, in a story set in contemporary Appalachia.
+Little Badger's short stories often feature Apache history and lore.
+For example, two Apache sisters reunite in "Whalebone Parrot" (The Dark Magazine, 2017), a Victorian horror story set in the late 19th century on an island in the Atlantic Ocean.
+During the conflict between their tribe and the U.S. Army, the women were orphaned and grew up together in a residential school.
+Similarly, in "Owl vs. the Neighborhood Watch" (Strange Horizons, 2017), she places Owl, a shapeshifting supernatural harbinger of evil from Apache lore, in the setting of contemporary Appalachia.

 Novels

 Little Badger began writing her debut novel, Elatsoe, in 2017.
 She sold the manuscript in late 2018.
 It was published in August 2020 by Levine Querido, and made the Indibound Young Adult bestseller list in its first week.
-The story is set in modern-day Texas; the main character Ellie is a seventeen-year-old asexual Lipan Apache teen.
+It was a national indie bestseller for 12 weeks.
+The story is set in modern-day Texas; the main character, Ellie, is a seventeen-year-old asexual Lipan Apache teen.
 Ellie is accompanied by the ghost of her pet dog Kirby; she used her grandmothers' traditional techniques to bring him back to life.
 Kirby and Ellie are joined by Ellie's friend and classmate Jay as they work to solve the murder of her cousin.
 At the same time, they confront an enclave of vampires plaguing people near Willowbee, a mysterious town in South Texas.
+It was named a best book of 2020 by NPR, BookPage, Chicago Public Library, Publishers Weekly, BuzzFeed, Shelf Awareness, Tor.com, and Kirkus Reviews.
+Time named it one of the best fantasy books of all time.

 Little Badger began writing her second novel, A Snake Falls to Earth, in early 2020.
 It was released in November 2021, also through Levine Querido.
 The story focuses on Nina, a Lipan Apache girl trying to learn about her recently deceased grandmother, who meets a cottonmouth snake named Oli.
-The setting shifts between near-future Texas and a fantasy dimension, from which Oli originates.
+The setting shifts between near-future Texas and a fantasy dimension from which Oli originates.
 Climate change plays a pivotal role in the story's plot.

-Indigenous Futurism

-Indigenous Futurism is a growing movement in the arts and literature in which Native writers create science fiction and fantasy with characters and themes drawn from indigenous cultures.
-With much of her science fiction, Little Badger has contributed to this movement.
-In Strangelands, for example, Little Badger introduces an Apache comic book superhero.
-In her short story "Né łe!" the main characters are a Navajo interplanetary ship's captain and a Lipan Apache veterinarian accompanying 40 chihuahuas on their way to forever homes on Mars.
+It was named a best book of the year by the Young Adult Library Services Association, Publishers Weekly, Kirkus Reviews, Tor.com, the New York Public Library, and the Chicago Public Library.
+It was a national indie bestseller for 8 weeks.

+She released a prequel to Elatsoe called Sheine Lende in 2024, with illustrations by Rovina Cai.
+The book won the 2025 Lodestar Award for Best Young Adult Book.

+Comics

+Little Badger and Magdalene Visaggio co-wrote Strangelands Vol. 1, illustrated by Guillermo Sana.
+It was published by H1 in 2019.
+She contributed a story about Danielle Moonstar with art by Kyle Charles to Marvel's Voices: Indigenous Voices #1 in 2020.
+She also wrote for the second issue of Jim Henson's The Storyteller: Shapeshifters.